 Chairman Lowery,

 My name is [YOUR NAME] and I am an enrolled member of the Lumbee Tribe from [YOUR DISTRICT].
-I am writing respectfully as a tribal member who cares deeply about the future of our tribe and the integrity of our tribal government.
+I am writing respectfully but urgently β as a tribal member who loves this tribe and believes our people deserve the truth before casting their vote on June 23.

-I am respectfully asking you to publicly answer three questions before tribal members vote on June 23:
+I am demanding answers to the following questions before June 23:

 1. Who owns Western Agricultural Holdings?

-2. Who in tribal leadership authorized this purchase, and under what authority?
+2. Who authorized the $6.8M purchase and under what authority?

 About the need for a better amendment with real oversight